-detailed in Appendix 2, As the Programme can not address management of industries that use sandalwood and other non-biodiversity matters including Aboriginal heritage, climate change mitigation and economic returns.
+As detailed in Appendix 2, the Programme can not address management of industries that use sandalwood and other non-biodiversity matters including Aboriginal heritage, climate change mitigation and economic returns.

-The Programme applies wild sandalwood occurring on lands to which the Conservation and Land Management Act 1984 (CALM Act) applies, and all other Crown and private lands as summarised in Table 1.
-The management of wild sandalwood on DBCA managed land (i.e. categories 1 and 2 in Table 1) will additionally be subject to the CALM Act management plans made under that Act.
+applies Programme wild sandalwood occurring on lands to which the Conservation and Land Management Act 1984 (CALM Act) applies, and all other Crown and private lands as summarised in Table 1.
+The management of wild sandalwood on DBCA managed land (i.e. categories 1 and 2 in Table 1) will additionally be the subject CALM Act to management plans made under that Act.